International Classification for Standards

 International Classification for Standards (ICS) is an international classification system for technical standards.
 It is designed to cover every economic sector and virtually every activity of humankind where technical standards may be used.

-Developed and maintained by the International Organization for Standardization, the ICS is intended to be a continuous work in progress and is updated when necessary.
+The ISO Central Secretariat periodically reviews and updates the classification in consultation with the International Organization for Standardization, the ICS is intended to be a continuous work in progress and is updated when necessary.
 The latest edition of the ICS can be downloaded free of charge from the ISO web site.

 Anyone may submit a proposal for modifications or additions to the ICS.

 Purpose

 The ICS serves as a structure for catalogues and databases of technical standards and other normative documents, and as a basis for standing-order systems for international, regional and national standards.

 Classification principles

 The ICS uses an hierarchical classification, which consists of three nested levels called fields (Level 1), groups (Level 2) and sub-groups (Level 3).
 Each field is subdivided into groups, which are further divided into sub-groups.

 All classification levels are designated by a classification code (called notation) and a title.
 The notation is a set of Arabic numerals.

 Top-level items, which have no parent levels, use a two-digit notation, for example: